dxc-technology/DXC-Industrialized-AI-Starter/README.md

 <a href="https://colab.research.google.com/drive/1EV_Q09B-bppGbEehBgCvsv_JIM87T_n1" target="_blank">![aistaterscreen](https://github.com/dxc-technology/DXC-Industrialized-AI-Starter/blob/master/aistarterscreen.png) </a>

+### Example of colab notebook for each model

+<a href="https://github.com/dxc-technology/DXC-Industrialized-AI-Starter/tree/master/Examples" target="_blank">Here</a> are example notebooks for individual models.
+These notebooks help to understand on how to use each function, what parameters are expected for each function and what will be the output of each function.

 ### Contributing Guide

 To know more about the contribution and guidelines please <a href="https://github.com/dxc-technology/DXC-Industrialized-AI-Starter/blob/master/CONTRIBUTING.md" target="_blank">click here</a>